-- Add soaked rice, Cashew Nut and Raisin to the milk and start cooking on low flame till rice soften.
+- Add soaked rice, Cashew Nut and Raisin to the milk and start cooking on low flame till rice softens.

-- Stir in between to not to allow anything stick on the bottom of the pan.
+- Stir in between to not to allow anything to stick on the bottom of the pan.

 - When the rice is cooked properly add broken pieces of Khejur Gur (or melted Gur) to the Payesh and using a ladle mix properly and continue cooking in low flame until desired consistency reached.